dhanushpavann/dhanushpavann/README.md

-# 🚀 MLOps & Systems Engineering
+# 🚀 Aspiring AI/ML Engineer | MLOps & Full-Stack Development

-🎓 **MLOps & Full-Stack Engineer** | Building automated pipelines for Machine Learning and NLP.
+🎓 **Full-Stack ML Engineer | Bridging the gap between software engineering and production-grade Machine Learning.
 🧠 **Passionate about ML Infrastructure**, DevOps automation, and Scalable Web Development.
 💡 **Focusing on Model Productionalization** and bridging the gap between code and cloud.

+💡 Focused on transforming ML models into reliable production-ready solutions using modern engineering and cloud technologies.

 ---